 Fundraising literature: Efforts are currently focused on the annual fund and include direct mail pieces as well as softer appeals such as the annual calendar for donors.
-Wesleyan will be entering the public phase of a campaign in 2013, and there will be print publications in support of that effort.
+Wesleyan will be entering the public phase of a campaign in 2013, and we anticipate a need for print publications that support the campaign.

-Wesleyan magazine: Produced three times a year and directed primarily at alumni and parents, the magazine depicts the achievements of members of the Wesleyan community.
+Wesleyan magazine: We produce a magazine three times a year directed primarily to alumni and parents.
+Its content is focused on news and articles depicting the achievements of members of the Wesleyan community.